renedapon/eplpredictor/README.md

 - **LeaderboardScraper.ipynb** – creates or updates *Team_Leaderboard.csv*.
 - **matchinfo.ipynb** – creates or updates *{season}_fixtures.csv*.
-  - If run on a match day, fbref adds future empty rows at the bottom of the fixtures table; these must be manually removed in the season folder.
+  - If run on a match day, FBRef adds future empty rows at the bottom of the fixtures table; these must be manually removed in the season folder or scraped again after the match has finished.
 - **squad&player_stats.ipynb** – produces *squad_player_stats.csv*.
 - **merger.ipynb** – merges *Team_Leaderboard.csv* and *squad_player_stats.csv* into *{season}_squad_team_merged.csv*.